sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 ## Introduction

+I stepped upon an interesting paper [Exact Combinatorial Optimization with Graph Convolutional Neural Networks](https://arxiv.org/abs/1906.01629) a while ago.
+In that work, a novel methodology for solving mixed integer linear programming with the help of machine learning.
+There are a bunch of similar works out there trying to achieve this, however, by the nature of machine learning algorithms, all of them fail to provide an exact solution.
+However, this work provides a different viewpoint: it leverages the insight of *it's okay to speed up only a part of the **exact** algorithm*.

+This idea is interesting enough, so I decided to implement it and turn it into a small project on a specific, well-known TCS problem: the traveling salesman problem, also known as *TSP*.

+### Preliminary

 The traveling salesman problem (TSP) can be described as follows: given a list of cities and the distances between each pair of cities, find the shortest route possible that visits each city *exactly once* then returns to the origin city.
 Specifically, given an **undirected weighted graph** $\mathcal{G} = (\mathcal{E}, \mathcal{V})$, with an ordered pair of nodes set $\mathcal{E}$